LGala/LGala/README.md

 * 💼    &nbsp;   Junior Software Engineer at [Scalapay](https://www.linkedin.com/company/scalapay/?originalSubdomain=it)

-* 🎓    &nbsp;   Graduated in Computer Science at University of Parma (Bachelor of Science)
+* 🎓    &nbsp;   BSc in in Computer Science at University of Parma

 * 🤔    &nbsp;   Interested in cloud and JavaScript/TypeScript world